 - Database-specific health summary when the database group All is selected, this section displays all the currently monitored instances for each database type, divided by their health state (for example: four SQL Server instances, three of which have the health state Warning and one is indicated with the health state Fatal).
-When a user-defined database group is selected, this section displays data only about the agents included within the selected group. - NOTE: The Status Indicators section can be used for filtering the Databases Group table to display only instances that meet a criterion set in this section.
+When a user-defined database group is selected, this section displays data only about the agents included within the selected group. - i NOTE: The Status Indicators section can be used for filtering the Databases Group table to display only instances that meet a criterion set in this section.
 For details, see Filtering the Display by Severity on page 25. - The Monitor button Use this button to add instances to monitor.
 For details, see Monitoring Data Replication on page 35.

 - The Configure Alarms button Takes you directly to the Administration > Alarms page.
-On the Alarms page you can configure alarm settings and specify alarm sensitivity levels.
-Sensitivity levels control which alarms are enabled by default. - The Settings button Use this button to do one of the following: - Access the User Management settings, allowing you to restrict which instances specific users are allowed to view.
+On the Alarms page you can view the alarms as well as configure the Alarm Template and alarm notification settings. - The Settings button Use this button to do one of the following: - Access the User Management settings, allowing you to restrict which instances specific users are allowed to view.
 This makes it easier to for users to find information about only the instances they are interested in.
 For details, see Assigning Instances to Users or Groups on page 23. - After selecting one or more instances of the same database type, use this button to set options for collecting, storing, and displaying data for the selected instances, and configuring the connection to SQL Performance Investigator (if installed).
 For details, see Viewing User-Defined Collections on page 132. - Currently selected database group table a list of all monitored databases within the database group that is selected in the Databases section.
-For details, see Currently Selected Database Group on page 24. - The Select dashboards (12) button provides direct link to several drilldowns and panels, by that means saving the need to navigate to these locations through the Overview drilldown.
+For details, see Currently Selected Database Group on page 24. - The Select dashboards () button provides direct link to several drilldowns and panels, by that means saving the need to navigate to these locations through the Overview drilldown.